Beyond THC & CBD

-CBG, CBC, and CBN are only a few of many potentially beneficial cannabinoids beyond the popularized THC and CBD.
-The acidic analogues like CBDA, for example, also interact with our bodies.
-Tetrahydrocannabivarin, THCV, and Cannabidivarin, CBDV, are additional cannabinoids with very similar structures to THC and CBD, but produce slightly different effects.
-They have been shown to be effective in reducing nausea and even suppressing appetite for treating patients with obesity.
-All of these compounds found in cannabis show potential for substantial medicinal benefits.
-However, there is still much to learn about what they can do and how they do it.
-With over 80 different cannabinoids identified in the plant, possibilities for new research and medical applications seem endless.
+CBG, CBC, and CBN are only a few of many cannabinoids beyond the popularized THC and CBD.
+The acidic analogues like CBDA, for example, may also interact with our bodies in some way.
+Tetrahydrocannabivarin, THCV, and Cannabidivarin, CBDV, are additional cannabinoids with very similar structures to THC and CBD, but do not produce exactly the same effects.
+There is still much to learn about how these cannabinoids interact with our bodies.
+With over 80 different cannabinoids identified in the plant, the possibilities for new research and studies on these compounds seem endless.

 FIG 4.
 Molecular Structures of THC, CBG, CBD, CBN, and CBC.